stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/25_bresenham-guide-2x.png "The final pixel to fill")

+(The pixel to fill is obviously (3, 2) but it is useful for illustrative purposes to continue the calculations.)

 Again we have to determine if Y should be incremented or not, and so we determine which pixel the line to rasterise is closest to:

 ![](/images/2020-07-28-bresenhams-line-algorithm/26_bresenham-guide-2x.png "Using rates of change to determine the intersection point")

-And as before, the line that we are checking is actually the line that extends from the pixel that we last filled to the point at which the line being rasterised passes between the two pixels that we are currently considering.
+And as before, the line that we are checking is actually the line that extends from the pixel that we last filled to the point at which the line being rasterised passes between the two possible next pixels.
 This is shown as the blue dashed line in the following diagram:

 ![](/images/2020-07-28-bresenhams-line-algorithm/27_bresenham-guide-2x.png "The effective line being tested")